 Yes, Cranberry Jalapeño Dip at Costco is typically only available during the holiday season.
 However, you can enjoy this flavorful dip year-round by making it from scratch!
 This copycat recipe has all the flavors you love.

-Yes, you can substitute frozen cranberries for fresh in this recipe.
-If you’re using frozen cranberries, be sure to thaw them first.
+Yes, just be sure to thaw them first.
 The texture may be slightly different than with fresh berries, but the overall flavor will still be delicious!

 - 2 cups fresh cranberries